How to Study Candlestick in Trading

 What is a candlestick?

 The candlesticks are the reflections of what buyers and sellers are doing.
-To what extent they move the price and the strength behind the move.
+To what extent do they move the price and the strength behind the move?
 CANDLES TELL YOU who is in control but do not tell you about the strength of buyer or sellers behind the move, candle with volume shows that

 Open price tells us where the balance between buyers and sellers at the opening of that period, the opening value is the first trade of the day.
 After the traders have time to review the markets overnight, the open represents the desired position of investors to begin the day.
 The change from the previous close to the open is a reflection of new sentiments.
 Also, institutions looking to accumulate (or distribute) a position often place orders at the open because the open trade is often the largest, most liquid trade of the day.
 In this way, the open might be one of the best times to accumulate/ distribute a large volume of stock while minimizing the impact on the stock’s price.